 Last year, 3.7 million meals were served by the summer feeding program at a total cost of less than \$9.5 million.
-That's a pretty good use of gram at a total cost of less than \$9.5 million.
 That's a pretty good use of federal money.

+gram at a total cost or tess unan 52.5 furnion.
+This on people of federal money.

 In the same generous spirit as Davis, we'd like to offer a suggestion.

-Tip: When you chair a state special committee on children and families, you probably ought to learn something about the needs of children and families. - St. Louis Post-Dispatch
+Tip: When you chair a state special committee on children and families, you probably ought to learn something about the needs of children and families.